 6. BET ON BUSINESS INTELLIGENCE

 For a long time, technology has played an operational role in organizations.
-However, today, the market has tools to go further.
-The advance is so significant that it allows managers to anticipate trends and scenarios, making the Business intelligence an invaluable resource for analyzing data and driving decisions.
+However, today, the market offers tools to go further.
+The advancement is so significant that it allows managers to anticipate trends and scenarios, making business intelligence an invaluable resource for analyzing data and guiding decisions.

 Therefore, if the company wants to grow, these tools cannot be neglected.
 They are the door to a future where your company wants to be, and occupying a competitive position.

-Do you understand how your organization's IT can prepare for business growth?
-Want to know other tips in your area?
-So follow us on Facebook e LinkedIn to follow our content.
-Meet you there!
+Did you understand how your organization's IT department can prepare for business growth?
+Want to learn more tips for your area?
+Then follow us on Facebook and LinkedIn to keep up with our content.
+See you there!